 Tapering for Success

 Brian Mackenzie explains why tapering before a competition is beneficial.

 Most endurance athletes accept that tapering before a competition can improve performance, but few understand why.

-A trial was conducted back in the 1980's by a group of Canadian researchers at the McMaster University in Ontario.
-The trial was conducted for a one-week period, with a group of experienced endurance athletes who all run approximately 50 miles a week in training.
-The athletes were split into 3 groups, with each group working a different training programme for the week.
+A trial was conducted back in the 1980s by a group of Canadian researchers at the McMaster University in Ontario.
+The trial was conducted for one week, with a group of experienced endurance athletes who all run approximately 50 miles a week in training.
+The athletes were split into three groups, with each group working on a different training programme for the week.
 At the end of the week, the performance improvement for each group was checked.
 The results were as follows:

-As it can be seen from the table, group 3 achieved the best improvement in their performance (22%).
-In addition, group 3 enjoyed four advantages over the other groups
+As can be seen from the table, group 3 achieved the best improvement in their performance (22%).
+Also, group 3 enjoyed four advantages over the other groups.

-Similar tests have also concluded that as well as achieving the above advantages there is also an improvement in the neural system.
-The end result is that the athlete has an improved ability of a better rested nervous system to control and co-ordinate better-rested muscles at faster running speeds.
+Similar tests have also concluded that as well as achieving the above advantages, there is also an improvement in the neural system.
+The result is that the athlete has an improved ability of a better rested nervous system to control and co-ordinate better-rested muscles at faster running speeds.
 These are all very desirable in an athlete's preparation for a major competition.

 What to do

 If your total mileage is less than 50 miles a week and your event is less than one hour, then:

-If your total mileage is greater than 50 miles a week and your event is greater than one hour, then taper for 14-20 days otherwise use the same strategy.
+If your total mileage is greater than 50 miles a week and your event is more significant than one hour, then taper for 14-20 days otherwise use the same strategy.